 SHARE is the best way to care for yourself or a friend

-The Sexual Harassment and Assault Response and Education Service (SHARE) operates under the auspices of Mount Allison University’s Department of Student Affairs.
+The Sexual Harassment and Assault Response and Education Service (SHARE) is a service for all university employees and students, which operates out of Mount Allison University’s Department of Student Affairs.

 » If there is an immediate threat to your safety call 911

 For medical care after sexual assault:

 - There is a SANE (Sexual Assault Nurse Examiner) program at The Moncton Hospital, 135 MacBeath Ave, Moncton (see directions).
 Report to emergency, wait time is usually less than 1 hour.

 - SHARE offers advice and support to those who have experienced sexual violence.
 Call or text (506) 540-7427 or email email@example.com

 - South East Sexual Assault Crisis Centre has a 24/7 crisis phone line and will provide accompaniment to police and/or hospital by the victim/survivor.
 Call 1-844-853-0811